PaulLaine/HeyAuto_Challenge/README.md

 ### 3 - Git repository

 This repository is composed of 5 files :
-- data_heyauto.csv -> Set of data for the challenge
+- data_heyauto.csv -> Set of data for the challenge.
-- HeyAuto_DataChallenge.ipynb -> Preliminary and descriptive Python Notebook to process all different steps of the data challenge
+- HeyAuto_DataChallenge.ipynb -> Preliminary and descriptive Python Notebook to process all different steps of the data challenge.
-- main.py -> Main Python file to process all steps direclty
+- main.py -> Main Python file to process all steps.
 - validation_functions.py -> Python file containing all validation functions.
-- postgres_connector.py -> (Additional) Python file to realise the reading and writing part between PostgreSQL and Spark DataFrame.
+- postgres_connector.py -> (Additional) Python file to realize the reading and writing part between PostgreSQL and Spark DataFrame.

 ### 4 - Result

 To understand the detail of the full process, you can first read the HeyAuto_DataChallenge notebook where every step of the reading, transformation and validation process is described with the result in the table.

-When now launching the main.py script, we obtain the following results :
+When we now launch the main.py script, we obtain the following results :

 ![image](https://user-images.githubusercontent.com/63043011/224767985-329a09a3-83f7-41cf-93ca-13080ddfa39c.png)

-We can see that we obtain the accepted and rejected vehicles in 2 different tables and for the rejected vehicles.
+We can see that we obtain the accepted and rejected vehicles in 2 different tables and for the rejected vehicles, a detail of the validation steps

 ### 5 - Additional tasks and Improvement